RESTEDClient/RESTED/README.md

 If you don't use Extension Auto-Installer, you need to do what the extension does for you manually every time you save.
 That is, `jpm xpi && firefox rested@restedclient-0.1.2.xpi`.

+Note: Soon Mozilla will require unsigned extenstions (not from addons.mozilla.org) to be run in [Nightly](https://www.mozilla.org/firefox/nightly/).
+If you see a "RESTED could not be verified for use in Firefox", you may need to go get Nightly and develop from there.
+You also need to go to
+[about:config](about:config) and the following flags to false: `xpinstall.signatures.required` and `xpinstall.whitelist.required`.

 Protip: If you are working on IndexedDB and fail to inspect the contents with the dev tools, that may be because you can't do that in a chrome URL.
 Try starting up a [static webserver](https://www.npmjs.com/package/static-server) in the data directory of the project and